HaiqalAly/my_mods/readme.md

 - New Cultural fascination (Innovations) and more

 ## 📝 Notes
-These mods are made for personal use and may not be balanced.
+These mods are made for personal use, it's not historically accurate and may not be mechanically balanced.
 Feel free to use or modify them however you like.